autoboat-vt/autoboat_docs/docs/getting_started/how_to_develop_website.md

 ## <p style="text-align: center;">Accessing the S4 Site</p>

 In order to access the S4 Web Hosting site (aka code.vt.edu), you need to either setup an SSH key or use a personal access token.
-It is recommended that you setup an SSH key, and you may already be required to do this depending on the classes you are taking/taken.
+It is highly recommended that you setup an SSH key, and you may already be required to do this depending on the classes you are taking/taken.

 ### <p style="text-align: center;">Setting Up an SSH Key</p>